timemrah/addRemoveUrlQuery/README.md

 # addRemoveUrlQuery

-I practically wrote the following function to process the url parameters and get the final status as a string and redirect the page.
-Hopefully it benefits.
+I practically wrote the following function to process the url parameters and get the final status as a url query string.

-For example, when I click a button, I want the page value to be deleted and the category value to be added.
+For example, when I click a button, I want the category value to be added and page value to be deleted from url query.

     let button = document.getElementById('changeCategory');
     button.addEventListener('click', function (e) {